Hunting Rates 2023

 - Six day hunts from Monday to Saturday noon.

-- Once Sunday hunting is permitted guests are allowed and encouraged to hunt, albeit on or close to the road while going into camp because of time constraints.
+- Sunday hunting is now permitted throughout the entire hunting season so guests are allowed and encouraged to hunt, albeit on or close to the road while going into camp because of time constraints.

 - Hunter to guide ratio is 1X1 unless otherwise requested at time of booking.